Herbert and Katherine Jacobs First House: Western wing

 The living room measures 29 by 18 ft, with a cutout measuring 5 by 6 ft on one wall.
 There is a reading nook with a built-in writing table next to a wall of built-in bookshelves.
 In another corner of the living room is a dining niche measuring 4 by 12 ft; the niche partially protrudes into a hallway leading to the central kitchen and northern wing.
 The dining niche, located on the eastern elevation overlooking the garden, has a narrow table measuring 8 ft long and a little more than 2 ft wide.
 On the wall behind the table is built-in seating.
 On the eastern wall are the glass doors to the garden, while the western wall has bookshelves underneath the ceiling.
 The living room also has a working fireplace, which Wright described as "an integral structural feature made out of materials of the building itself".

-The house's core includes the kitchen and bathroom, in addition to the living room's north wall and fireplace.
+The house's core includes the living room's north wall and fireplace, along with the kitchen and bathroom; these rooms are directly above the house's furnace and, as such, have wooden floors.
 A hallway leads from the living room to the kitchen, which is also known as the workspace.
 This room, which opens directly into the dining niche, measures 7 by 8 ft across, although cupboards on three sides reduce the usable space to approximately 4 by 5 ft.
 The space is illuminated by clerestory windows at its top.
 The location of the kitchen allowed the house's owners to more easily entertain guests and serve food, contrasting with earlier kitchens, which were typically tucked away in corners.
-The kitchen floors are clad in wood because the room is directly above the house's furnace.
 Herb Jacobs wrote that his wife could prepare meals for 40–50 guests in the kitchen, despite its small area.

-Next to the kitchen is a rectangular bathroom with a triangular tub at one corner; the tub does not have a shower head.
+Next to the kitchen is the bathroom, a rectangular space with a triangular tub at one corner; the tub does not have a shower head.
 A linen closet measuring 6 by 2 ft across, with a phone booth, is located across the hallway from the bathroom.
 The cellar under the kitchen measures 8 × 16 ft or 6 × 17 ft.
 It is accessed by a staircase situated between the kitchen and bathroom, which measures 2 feet wide.